lcbb/PRISM_analysis/README.md

 * Analysis

-	Run `synapse_t-SNE.py` for t-SNE analysis and `synapse_clustering.py` for hierachical clustering.
+	Run `synapse_t-SNE.py` for t-SNE analysis and `synapse_clustering.py` for hierarchical clustering.
 Change `dir_path' in the script to the folder where the MAT files are located, 'fig_path' to the desired figure output path.

 # Output Data structure